vizui/designpatterns/docs/content/patterns/components/forms.md

 ```

-#### Left aligned labels
+#### Horizontally aligned labels

-Labels are to the left of the input, right justified.
+Labels are to the left of the input, right aligned.

 [preview]
 <div class="row">